shariq1989/cookbook/content/recipe/Ribs.md

 6. Return the ribs to the baking sheet and re-cover with the aluminum foil.
 Allow the ribs to cook for 4 hours on the lowest rack.
 7. Cover the ribs in BBQ Sauce of your choice.
 8. Broil for 15 minutes on the highest rack.

+#### ABOUT THE MEAL

+These ribs come out perfectly every time and there are never leftovers.
+If you don't have the time to prepare the spice rub suggested in the recipe, we recommend trying Montreal Seasoning.